-Remember the days of big chunky statement necklaces, and bold colorful baubles?
+Remember the days of big chunky statement necklaces and bold colorful baubles?
 I was never really into that sort of trend and always found myself gravitating towards simple dainty pieces and usually always in gold.
-There’s a few pieces from my childhood that my parents got me from trips to Italy, to my gold cursive necklace that I’ve had since I was born.
+There are a few pieces from my childhood that my parents got me from trips to Italy, to my gold cursive necklace that I’ve had since I was born.
 And yes, it’s about as New York 1980s as you can imagine, and I love it.
 Nowadays you can always catch me wearing a few gold dainty pieces like my “P” necklace layered up or just wearing one simple piece at a time.

-Over the years I’ve found pieces I love from new to me brands.
+Over the years I’ve found pieces I love from new to me jewelry brands.
 From trying to track down the perfect “P” necklace for my love of my dog Pork, to my Instagram handle that I’ve been wearing for nearly 5 years straight.
 Here are some of my favorite pieces and brands I’m wearing and loving.

 The Best Affordable Gold Jewelry